RocketSoftwareCOBOLandMainframe/BankDemo/README.md

 ## <a name="intro"></a>Introduction

 The Bankdemo application is a simplified mainframe "green screen" banking application which runs under Rocket Enterprise Server.
-This project provides demonstrations and tutorials of various ways you can configure or modify the application to suit differing requirements which could then be used as a template for running and configuring your own application.
+This project provides demonstrations and tutorials of several ways you can configure or modify the application to suit differing requirements which could then be used as a template for running and configuring your own application.

 The project demonstrates a selection of the capabilities of Rocket Enterprise Server and these options will be extended over time.
-It demonstrates applications running on-premise and also includes introductory tutorials for the use of the Rocket Enterprise Developer for Eclipse and Visual Studio integrated development environments.
+It demonstrates applications running on premises and includes introductory tutorials for the use of the Rocket Enterprise Developer for Eclipse and Visual Studio integrated development environments.

 In the simplest configuration, it demonstrates an IBM&reg; CICS&reg; and an JCL COBOL applications that access banking data held in indexed (VSAM) files on disk.
 However, it can also be configured to access data from a PostgreSQL database and database hosted VSAM files using the Rocket Database File Handler.
 Further demonstrations would be added in the future to show more complex deployments such as scale-out and cloud deployments.